Unboxed-Software/solana-course/content/program-testing.md

 ### How to build integration tests with Typescript

 Solana programs support unit and integration tests in Rust like we just discussed, but you can also write integration tests with just about any language of your choosing.
-The alternative method is to test your program is by deploying it to either Devnet or a local validator and sending transactions to it from some client that you created.
+The alternative method to test your program is by deploying it to either Devnet or a local validator and sending transactions to it from some client that you created.
 Deploying to Devnet and then sending transactions to the program is essentially what we have been doing for the entirety of this course so you should be pretty familiar with that already.
 If you'd like a refresher, review the first lesson of this module which covered deploying to a local validator.

 The most common way of conducting tests like this is by deploying to a local validator and writing a client testing script in Typescript using the [Mocha testing framework](https://mochajs.org/) paired with the [Chai assertion library](https://www.chaijs.com/).
 While these are a couple of the most common right now, it’s important to note that you can use just about any testing framework or any language for these tests as long as there are Solana SDKs available to use!